Causes and Consequences of World War I

 Estonia, and Finland.

 - The Ottoman Empire was carved up by the victorius nations.
 In 1916 - before the war was over - French, British and Russian diplomats signed an agreement to divide up the Ottoman Empire into areas of direct control and "spheres of influence."
-As the map below indicates, this treaty actually played a huge role in designing modern Middle East borders.
+As the map below indicates, this treaty actually created the modern Middle East borders.

 3. Germany lost valuable territory and was forced to accept the role as the real aggressor in WWI